gateschema/gateschema-js/docs/api.md

 ```

 #### `map(definition: {[key:string]: GateSchema})`
-Expect the input value to be a map with keys and values that satisfy the definition
+Expect the input to be a map with keys and values that satisfy the definition

 Example
 ```js